dhermes/tailsk8s/12-smoke-test.md

 kube-system   kube-dns     ClusterIP   10.101.0.10      <none>        53/UDP,53/TCP,9153/TCP   40m   k8s-app=kube-dns
 ```

-We can reach **pods** from the jump host because they of Tailscale subnet
+We can reach **pods** from the jump host because the jump host is in the
-routers:
+Tailnet and the pod IPs are handled by Tailscale subnet routers:

 ```
 $ curl http://10.100.2.3:80/headers